 The transition from Golf Course Architect to Artist happen gradually.
 Following the recession in 2008 the golf industry changed.
 As a result, Line found her artistic talents increasingly underused and slowly started exploring her creativity beyond Golf Architecture.
 Becoming a professional artist was however never the plan but happened as Line’s architectural insights and experiences gradually aligned with her artistic talents and developing skills.

 Before becoming a full-time artist, Line did however prove her professional artistic potential.
 Selected by Craft Scotland to show her 3×0.6m large wall piece “Mosaic Tapestry” at the 2015 International SOFA exhibition in Chicago, US she sold the piece to a private buyer – proving that her art had both appeal and potential.

-Line’s work is as unique, varied and fascinating as her background but also scares.
+Line’s work is as unique, varied and fascinating as her background but also limited.
 With a limited output due to the nature of her work Line only displays her pieces a few times annually.
-The scale of her work has so far varied but is developing in size and future work is therefore likely to remain both rare and scares.
+The scale of her work has so far varied but is developing in size and future work is therefore likely to remain both limited and rare.